 2020 marked the inaugural year of the BPM festival in Tamarindo, Costa Rica; and what an amazing location they picked.

 Tamarindo is a beautiful town nestled along Costa Rica’s Pacific Coast.
 It’s a perfect location for a festival like BPM which is set outdoors.

 The festival took place from January 14th-19th, coinciding with the dry season in Costa Rica.
 The weather was hot and dry, which was perfect for a festival like BPM where you are outside most of the day.
-Not to mention the incredible beaches and sunsets, which make an incredible backdrop for dancing the night away.
+Tamarindo is one of the best beach towns in Costa Rica, so it makes an incredible backdrop for the festival.

 Aside from the perfect weather, what makes Tamarindo an ideal destination for the BPM festival is the social atmosphere.
 The town attracts travelers from all over the world, so it has a social and fun atmosphere where you can easily meet people.

 Pura Vida is a way of life in Costa Rica, and Tamarindo is no exception to this.
 Translated, Pura Vida means pure life.
 It’s a common expression in Costa Rica that replaces hello, goodbye, thank you, and more.
 But Pura Vida is more than just an expression, it represents the Costa Ricans culture and way of life.
 Simply, it means that people need to be grateful for what they have in life and not dwell on the negative.